To download a PDF of the guidelines, click here.

 Article must be in final form when submitted – The article must be in final form when submitted by the author.
 While there are instances in which an author may make subsequent minor changes—such as to update citations or correct errors—significant changes after this stage are discouraged and may delay publication.
 All articles are edited by attorney-editors.

 Editing – Bloomberg Law will edit the final version, primarily to ensure the article is clear and conversational and compelling.
-We’ll correct typos, clarify text, and conform to Bloomberg BNA style.
+We’ll correct typos, clarify text, and conform to Bloomberg Industry Group style.
 The most common changes are to headlines, leads, formatting, and headings.
 Additionally, a Bloomberg Law editor will write an introduction that summarizes the article.

 Final approval by author – We will return a proof of the final edited version to the author(s) for review and approval before publication.
 Pay special attention to the editor’s introduction.